AliMorty/AliMorty.github.io/_pages/about.md

 In general, I am interested in using mathematical objects to model a phenomenon and then finding theorem to describe it.
 I am also interested in finding the relationship between different problems. (e.g. reducing NP-Complete Problems to each other) In particular, I am interested in **learning theory** and **game theory**.
 Learning theory because I am interested in providing theories about using data, in an uncertain environment, to make an inference about a phenomenon in a precise way.
 On the other hand, game theory because I like to think about objects (especially humans) as selfish agents in a game, to predict their possible behaviors.
 I am also interested in designing mechanism to make a guarantee about the behavior of agents. <br>
 My research interests are: <br>

 *	Statistical Machine Learning
-*	Generalization in Deep Neural Networks
 *	Optimization
+*	Sequential Prediction
 *	Mechanism Design in Game Theory